brandongregory/dndhelp/src/5e-build-guides/barbarian-feats-for-damage.md

 A Dueling build is your classic sword and board, so this is the defensive option on this list.
 With the focus on defense, the Path of the Ancestral Guardian is a natural fit.
 Ancestral Guardian Barbarians are natural tanks, able to get enemies to focus on them, so having increased defense really benefits them.

-The Path of the Storm Herald is also a good fit for a more defensive build, since they have options for damage and control beyond just hitting things.
+The Path of the Storm Herald is also a good fit for a more defensive build since they have options for damage and control beyond just hitting things.
 Storm Herald Barbarians have a damaging aura, so walking into the middle of a big group of enemies is a great strategy.
 They also have options for control and even support, so staying alive longer is a huge benefit for them.

 ## Polearm Master

 The Polearm Master feat allows you to make a bonus attack when using a polearm weapon.
 This also grants several other benefits.
-Polearms have a longer range than most melee weapons, allowing you to perform hit and run attacks without receiving an opportunity attack from many creatures.
-This allows the use of [a spear or quarterstaff build](/5e-build-guides/spear-and-quarterstaff-builds/), although the damage will be slightly lower than the chart below.
+Polearms have a longer range than most melee weapons, allowing you to perform hit-and-run attacks without receiving opportunity attacks.
+This allows the use of [a spear or quarterstaff build](/5e-build-guides/spear-and-quarterstaff-builds/), although the damage will be slightly lower than in the chart below.
 Additionally, with this feat, you can make an opportunity attack when an enemy _enters_ your reach, not just when they leave it.

 |Level|Hit|Str|Rage|Atk 1|Atk 2|BA Atk|DPR|
 |-----|---|---|----|-----|-----|------|---|